Mass Spectrum in SQCD and Problems with the Seiberg Duality. Another Scenario: Dual theory. Equal quark masses.

 On the whole, there is only one scale $\sim \lym$ in the mass spectrum of the dual theory in this case.
-The masses of the dual quarks $q,\,\ov q$, mions $M$ and dual gluonia are all $\sim \lym$.\\
+The masses of dual quarks $q,\,\ov q$, mions $M$ and dual gluonia are all $\sim \lym$.\\

 Comparing the mass spectra of the direct and dual theories it is seen that they are parametrically different.
-The direct quarks have large pole masses $m_Q^{\rm pole}/\lym\sim \exp\{N_c/\bo\}\gg 1$ and are parametrically weakly interacting and non-relativistic inside hadrons (and weakly confined, the string tension is ${\sqrt \sigma}\sim \lym\ll m_Q^ {\rm pole}$\,), so that the mass spectrum of low-lying mesons is Coulomb-like, with small mass differences between nearest hadrons, $\Delta \mu_H/\mu_H=O(\bo^2/N_F^2)\ll 1$.
-All gluonia have masses $\sim \lym$, i.e. parametrically smaller than the masses of flavored hadrons.
-At the same time, all hadron masses in the dual theory are of the same scale $\sim \lym$, and all interaction couplings are $O(1)$, so that there is no reason for parametrically small mass differences between hadrons.
-We conclude that the direct and dual theories are not equivalent.\\
+The direct quarks have large pole masses $m_Q^{\rm pole}/\lym\sim \exp\{N_F/3\bo\}\gg 1$ and are parametrically weakly coupled and nonrelativistic inside hadrons (and weakly confined, the string tension ${\sqrt \sigma}\sim \lym\ll m_Q^ {\rm pole}$\,), and therefore the mass spectrum of low-lying mesons is Coulomb-like, with small mass differences $\delta \mu_H/\mu_H=O(\bo^2/N_F^2)\ll 1$ between nearest hadrons.
+All low-lying gluonia have masses $\sim \lym$, these are parametrically smaller than the masses of flavored hadrons.
+At the same time, all hadron masses in the dual theory are of the same scale $\sim \lym$, and all couplings are $O(1)$, and hence there is no reason for parametrically small mass differences between hadrons.
+We conclude that the direct and dual theories are not equivalent.

 \section{Direct and dual theories.
-Equal quark masses.}
+Equal quark masses,\\ {\boldmath $0<\bd/N_F\ll 1$}}